Team up to clean up, that’s our slogan for the Quarterly Clean Up Dive!

 The first group returned after about an hour and we started counting right away.
 There was less trash then we expected, and bags returned half full or even less, which is a good thing!

-We collected 30 kilos of trash, mostly plastic but also some big and heavier pieces of metal.
-We sorted all the trash and put it in separate containers provided by Selibon.
-We are lucky that our local trash company is also invested in recycling and the environment, they help us out at all our cleanups by providing containers and picking them up afterwards.
+We collected 30 kilos of trash and sorted it in separate containers provided by Selibon.
+It was mostly plastic but also some big and heavier pieces of metal.
+The local trash company is invested in recycling and the environment.
+They help us out at all our cleanups by providing containers and picking them up afterwards.

 We are also lucky with our partners because one of the bonuses at Resort Bonaire is their restaurant, Paradise Pizza!
 They offered all the staff and participants a nice lunch deal and nobody could resist a delicious pizza and soda after their hard work.

 It was a delightful end of a very successful day.
-We found out bachelor’s beach is cleaner than we thought, made it even cleaner, and we got to hang out with super enthusiastic divers.
+Bachelor’s beach is cleaner than we thought, made it even cleaner, and we got to hang out with super enthusiastic divers.
 We even had a few divers participating for the first time, which is always nice!

 Until then, we will focus on cleaning our house reefs at least once a month for our adopt a dive site project.